.925 is Sterling silver. Sterling silver is 92.5% silver content, and is the most common alloy of Silver used for making flutes.

 Black nickel-plating an instrument results in a slightly heavier instrument with a darker sound.

-This is one of the main factors in an instrument's sound quality and tuning.
-The shape can make the tone "dark" or "warm"; a hand-burnished bore is made more accurately, giving better tuning and a more consistent sound.
+The bore is one of the main factors in an instrument's sound quality and tuning.
+The size, taper and shape can make the tone "dark" or "warm"; a hand-burnished bore is made more accurately, giving better tuning and a more consistent sound.

 Allows the flute to play down to bottom C. A 'C footjoint' is standard issue.